-XIV.
+- XIV.
 Programming

-XV.
+- XV.
 Your Library by the Numbers

-XVI.
+- XVI.
 Strategic Planning

-XVII.
+- XVII.
 Intellectual Freedom

-XVIII.
+- XVIII.
 Library Law

-XIX.
+- XIX.
 Meet CORA: Colorado Open Records Act

-XX.
+- XX.
 Record Retention

-XXI.
+- XXI.
 Volunteers

-XXII.
+- XXII.
 Friends of the Library

-XXIII.
+- XXIII.
 Library Foundations

-I. Your Role as the Library Director
+I. YOUR ROLE AS THE LIBRARY DIRECTOR

-Public libraries, for many decades, have been crucial hubs for society: central to lifelong education, civil discourse, innovation, and community building, for starters.
+Public libraries, for many decades, have been crucial hubs for society: central to lifelong education, civil discourse, innovation, and community-building, for starters.

-As the library director, you have an important duty to ensure the success of the library for your community.
+As Library Director, you have an important duty to ensure the success of the library for your community.
 This includes sustaining and developing important services and assets.
-It is important to recognize the unique characteristics of your community and to adjust your library's services to anticipate as well as meet evolving local needs.
-Value every aspect of the community you serve by being inclusive of all populations, respecting their diverse and special needs.
+It is important to recognize the unique characteristics of your community, and to adjust your library's services to anticipate as well as meet evolving local needs.
+Value every aspect of the community you serve by being inclusive of all populations, and respecting their diverse and special needs.

-Most library services are enhanced through partnerships and collaboration which means that you also must uphold regional and state standards in librarianship.
-Finally, you have a responsibility to the profession, supporting and enhancing the foundational beliefs of our profession that public libraries have carved throughout their history -- while still blazing new paths into the future.
+Most library services are enhanced through partnerships and collaboration, which means that you also must uphold regional and state standards in librarianship.
+Finally, you have a responsibility to the profession, supporting and enhancing the foundational beliefs that public libraries have carved throughout their history -- while still blazing new paths into the future.